 Keep It Uncluttered

 Organization is key to a zen bedroom.
-Cathy Hong Interiors only keeps the necessities on this side table.
+Cathie Hong Interiors only keeps the necessities on this side table.
 When everything is in its rightful place, you'll be able to rest easy.

 Try Some Farmhouse Details